 You need to manufacture current scarcity.
 If you divide that money up by the nine months you’ll be in school, and give yourself 1/9th of the money to spend each month, do you still feel rich?
 That not-rich feeling you are feeling?
 That’s scarcity.
 And it’s a good thing.

 Scarcity forces you to flesh out your priorities.
 Scarcity helps you follow Rule One: Give Every Dollar A Job, much better.
-And demands you consider Rule Two: Save for A Rainy Day, because there are going to be a lot of rainy days between now and the end of the school year.
+And demands you consider Rule Two: Embrace Your True Expenses, because there are going to be a lot of rainy days between now and the end of the school year.

 Embrace the scarcity.